 Alto Stephanie Davis is very familiar with the role of President, having served DCC in this position previously from 2009-2014.
-She is currently the Director of Development for the Johns Hopkins Division of Pediatric Oncology and the Director of Camp Sunrise, a camp for children with childhood cancers.
-Co-chair of DCCs 2019 Camp Opportunity Charitable project, she is a charter member of DCC and has sung with director Marty Banghart from Carnegie Hall to China’s Great Wall, or, as we call it, “The Hall to the Wall”.
-Steph has been volunteering in Africa for the past 7 years working with Project C.U.R.E. — the largest provider of donated medical supplies and equipment to developing countries around the world .
+She is currently the Executive Director for Camp Sunrise.
+Camp Sunrise, Camp Sunrise at Hopkins, and Camp SunSibs provide families affected by childhood cancer an array of life-changing camping experiences dedicated to the health, happiness and healing of every camper.
+Co-chair of DCCs 2019 Camp Opportunity Charitable project, she is a charter member of DCC and has sung with director Marty Banghart from Carnegie Hall to China’s Great Wall, or, as we call it, “The Hall to the Wall.”
+Steph has been volunteering in Africa for the past 8 years working with Project C.U.R.E. — the largest provider of donated medical supplies and equipment to developing countries around the world.

 Christine A. Martin, Ph.D.

-A DCC singer since 2014, Christine Martin hails from northeastern Ohio where she was active in singing and musical theatre with lead roles in Brigadoon, Godspell, & They’re Playing our Song.
-After beginning college as a vocal performance major, she switched to the physiological sciences (thinking she might possibly earn a living in that field).
+Christine Martin hails from northeastern Ohio where she was active in singing and musical theatre with lead roles in Brigadoon, Godspell and They’re Playing our Song.
+After beginning college as a vocal performance major, she switched to the physiological sciences (thinking she had a more realistic chance of earning a living in that field than of being a Broadway star).
 While teaching Anatomy & Physiology at Stark State College she was awarded the State of Ohio College Teacher of the Year.
 She is President Emeritus of the Human Anatomy & Physiology Society, an international association dedicated to college science teaching and pedagogy.
 Transplanted to Maryland in 2000 she continued as a Primary Care Educator at the University of MD Medical School until she began a private duty elder care company.
-Now retired (YAY!!) she continues to sing alto in the DCC and the Chamber Choir.
+Christine joined the DCC as an alto in 2014 and also performed with the DCC Chamber Choir.
+She served as President from 2017 through 2020.

 Lance Ledebur is a retired 40-year career Harford County teacher who is married to Deer Creek Chorale Soprano, Hope Ledebur.
 After his teaching career ended, he worked for Harford County and the state of Maryland as an advisor for the Harford County Regional Association of Student Councils and as the Executive Director for the Maryland Association of Student Councils for a total of 14 years.
 He worked in many capacities from Dean to Office Manager for Indian Lake Christian Camp for almost 40 years and has served in many positions, including Elder, at Fork Christian Church.
 He and Hope are the parents of three children and grandparents to six granddaughters.
 Acting as Hope’s chauffeur and waiting patiently through rehearsals, he felt he could be useful in other ways, helping out at concerts and then accepting the role of treasurer.
 He only asks that the Chorale continue making excellent music!